aws-samples/aws-net-guides/Serverless/Create .NET Lambda Function/ReadMe.md

 [AWS Lambda](https://aws.amazon.com/lambda/) provides a serverless compute service that abstracts away the underlying computing infrastructure and resources, allowing you to run code in response to events from a variety of sources, including HTTP requests, data changes, and file updates.
 The uses of Lambda functions are far and wide, although they’re frequently used to extend other AWS services with custom logic, or to create full backend services.

-You can create Lambda functions in a number of runtimes - including .NET Core 2.1, the Long Term Support (LTS) version of .NET Core.
+You can create Lambda functions in a number of runtimes - including .NET Core 3.1, the latest Long Term Support (LTS) version of .NET Core.
 Additionally, you can use the [Amazon.Lambda.RuntimeSupport](https://github.com/aws/aws-lambda-dotnet/blob/master/Libraries/src/Amazon.Lambda.RuntimeSupport) library to easily create Lambda functions using .NET standard compatible runtimes.
 This is enabled by a Lambda feature called [custom runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html).
-When developing in .NET Core you should generally choose .NET Core 2.1 for any new Lambda functions you are creating, but there are some cases when it might be useful to leverage a custom runtime.
+When developing in .NET Core you should generally choose .NET Core 3.1 for any new Lambda functions you are creating, but there are some cases when it might be useful to leverage a custom runtime.

 This walk-through serves as an introduction to developing Lambda functions using .NET Core, and demonstrates creating, deploying, and testing a basic Lambda function that takes a single string and returns a reversed copy of the string.